All About Linen: From Flax Plants to the Fabric of Royalty

 It puts the “lin” in “lingerie” and “lining.”
 It’s the oldest cultivated plant in human history.
 And it’s a cool-to-the-touch alternative to cotton (but surely you’ve heard that before).
-Long the fabric of choice in hot and humid climates, linen is the most recent addition to the Parachute family.
+Long the fabric of choice in hot and humid climates, linen has quickly become the fabric of choice, year round.
+With it’s hollow fibers, the medium weight fabric acts as a natural insulator – keeping you cool in summer and warm in the winter.
 Prized for its durability and versatility, there’s much more to this textile than its easy, breezy reputation.

 The Facts on Flax

 Standing three feet tall with glossy leaves and pale blue flowers, the flax plant — Linum usitatissimum — grows wild in cool climates all over the world, from India to Western Europe.
 The sturdy flax stocks are soaked, causing them to be broken down by a biological process called retting.
 This results in a lustrous fiber bearing a resemblance to blonde hair (hence the term “flaxen”).
 Our flax is sourced across Europe and then woven into linen bedding in Portugal.
 Although the manual spinning and loom weaving have been replaced by modern techniques, our linen continues to uphold the high standards and heritage of this traditional Portuguese product.